Network-Axis/bare.metal.network/docs/00-getting-started/development-environment.md

 Typically, to install Linux headers, you would run `apt install linux-headers-$(uname -r)` in your terminal.
 This does not work in an OrbStack Virtual Machine because it uses a custom kernel.
 This means there is no official distributed package for its headers.
-What I discovered is that all kernel headers can be found in the `/usr/include/aarch64-linux-gnu` directory.
+~~What I discovered is that~~ all kernel headers can be found in the `/usr/include/aarch64-linux-gnu` directory.

 While developing an eBPF program, we tend to look to open source examples, but we don’t always know the development environment.

-For example, I've come across `#include <bpf_helpers.h>`; however, its location should instead be specified as `#include <bpf/bpf_helpers.h>`.
+For example, I've come across `#include <bpf_helpers.h>`; however, its location should instead be specified as `#include <bpf/bpf_helpers.h>`, depending on whether libbpf was installed from source or using the OS package manager.

 To find the location of a missing header, run: `find /usr -name byteorder.h`, where `byteorder.h` is replaced with the name of the missing header file.